 With the innovation showing no signs of mechanical decline, JPL has just announced an extension of the brave helicopter’s flight operations until September, a remarkable development that puts it on the path to “setting more records,” the team said.

 JPL recently made several modifications to the Ingenuity flight software that will now allow it to fly higher and also change airspeed in flight.
-JPL said future software upgrades could include adding terrain altitude maps to the navigation filter and the ability to avoid landing hazards.
+JPL said future software upgrades might include adding terrain altitude maps to the navigation filter and the ability to avoid landing hazards.

 Looking ahead, JPL says the new Ingenuity area of operations will be “very different from the relatively modest and flat terrain it has been flying over since its maiden flight last April”.